tsedio/tsed-vitepress-theme/docs/tutorials/mongoose.md

 Mongoose allows the developer to add pre and post [hooks / middlewares](http://mongoosejs.com/docs/middleware.html) to the schema.
 With this it is possible to add document transformations and observations before or after validation, save and more.

-Ts.ED provides class decorator to register middlewares on the pre and post hook.
+Ts.ED provides class decorators to register middlewares on the pre- and post-hook.

 ### Pre hook